 If you ever want to sabotage an awesome ash, by the way, just reach for a camera.
 Especially long ashes are notoriously shy, and will almost always drop out of sight when the threat of a photo presents itself.
 I digress…

 In the last couple of inches, the cigar remained pretty smooth with continued breadiness and tones of unsweetened cocoa.
 Though they were now a bit sharper than before, the flavors remained palatable until the nub was finally laid in the ashtray.

-The dark-brown hue and meaty appearance of the Aripiraca leaf often give off the wrong impression.
+The dark-brown hue and meaty appearance of the Arapiraca leaf often give off the wrong impression.
 At a glance, it might seem like a particularly robust and intimidating tobacco.
-However, in addition to being the cigar wrapper type with the most fun name to say, Aripiraca leaves have a reputation for unique, creamy flavor that tends to lend sweet and mellow character to a cigar, and that is definitely the case with the Macanudo Inspirado Green.
+However, in addition to being the cigar wrapper type with the most fun name to say, Arapiraca leaves have a reputation for unique, creamy flavor that tends to lend sweet and mellow character to a cigar, and that is definitely the case with the Macanudo Inspirado Green.
 In this cigar, the Brazilian wrapper seems to lend balance to the rich fillers inside, culminating in a true medium body in terms of both strength and flavor.
 Splendid.

 Burn and draw were both ideal, and construction left very little room for improvement.
 What else can I tell ya, Jack?
 It’s good stuff, and we happen to have it at the lowest prices legally allowed, so you should probably get your Macanudo Inspirado Green cigars right here.